 More often than not, we’re part of a whole ‘orchestra’.
 Teams within larger teams within even bigger teams – departments, divisions, business units, whole organisations and even multinational corporations.
-This last several months has been an interesting sideways shift for those teams – forced to work remotely and more importantly, independently as individuals – for most of the day.
+These last several months have been an interesting sideways shift for those teams – forced to work remotely and more importantly, independently as individuals – for most of the day.

 We have proved to ourselves and our organisations that we can work quite effectively in this ‘virtual’ way.
 The huge strides in mobile and video communications technology has come to our aid and enabled many of us to continue to operate well while ‘working from home’.
 Leaders and managers have discovered that their people can work very effectively at arms’ length too – and without the supervision and direction we were all used to.

 But not everyone.
 The question we all need to ask ourselves now is: “What have we lost?”
 More importantly, what can we do to get it back?

 Working in teams is about so much more than just getting stuff done together.

 There is the whole issue of morale, camaraderie, bonding, social networks, coffee and chat, lunch, nipping out to the shops with a workmate, finding a shoulder or an ear, buying cakes for a birthday, looking at someone’s holiday photos… actually missing that bit might be ok.

 The thing is, though, many of us are just used to having our colleagues around.